 - Integrated company-wide software instead of siloed systems that operate independently for different functional areas

-- AP automation and global partner payments that incorporate automated regulatory compliance and fraud risk reduction on a global scale
+- AP automation and mass payments that incorporate automated regulatory compliance and fraud risk reduction on a global scale

 - Automatic consolidation of entities